tomascupr/codexMCP/README.md

 1. **"Codex executable path not configured or found"**
    - Ensure the Codex CLI is installed globally with `npm install -g @openai/codex`
+   - Set `CODEX_PATH` environment variable if the binary is in a non-standard location

 2. **API Key Issues**
    - Make sure your `OPENAI_API_KEY` is set in the environment or `.env` file